-The provisions of Parts I, II, III, and IV of this Circular apply to each Executive Branch department, agency, and other entity ("entity") that is required to prepare audited financial statements under the CFO Act, GMRA, or the ATDA.
-Only Section I.5 Submission Deadlines applies to Government Corporations' Annual Management Reports under the Government Corporations Control Act, except for any corporation that is required to register a class of its equity securities with the Securities and Exchange Commission (SEC).
+Each Executive Branch department, agency, and other entity ("entity") that is required to prepare audited financial statements under the CFO Act, GMRA, or the ATDA must comply with Parts I, II, III, and IV of this Circular.
+Government Corporations must only comply with Section I.5 Submission Deadlines, except for any corporation that is required to register a class of its equity securities with the Securities and Exchange Commission (SEC).
 Government Corporations are strongly encouraged to prepare all sections of the PAR.
+Section V is applicable to all CFO Act Agencies, and is applicable to ADTA Entities listed in Appendix A. Section V is strongly encourages for Government Corporations.

-Entity Submission Type Applicable Sections in this Circular Exceptions CFO Act Agency PAR or AFR, Interim Financial Statements None ATDA Entity PAR or AFR, Interim Financial Statements I, II, III, IV, V (if listed in Appendix A) None Government Corporation Annual Management Report I.5 (accelerated due dates only) V (if listed in Appendix A) I, II, III, IV, V are strongly encouraged Corporations registering equity securities with SEC exempt from I.5 accelerated dates
+Entity Submission Type Applicable Sections in this Circular Exceptions CFO Act Agency PAR or AFR, Interim All None Financial Statements ATDA Entity PAR or AFR, Interim I, II, III, IV, None Financial Statements V (if listed in Appendix A) Government Annual Management I.5 (accelerated due dates only) V Corporations registering Corporation Report (if listed in Appendix A) I, II, III, equity securities with SEC IV, V are strongly encouraged exempt from I.5 accelerated dates